MarshallKrakauer/DecisionTree/README.md

 # DecisionTree
-Custom implementation of a decision tree.
+Custom implementation of a tree-bassed machine learning algorithms.

 CART (classificaiton and regression tree) models form two of the most popular machine learning algorithms: random forests and gradiet boosting.
 Thus, I want to gain a deeper understanding of how these models work.
 To do so, I've decided to implement the models from scratch.